 All of these supplies and any ingredients you need are available at homebrewing stores, and are sometimes packaged as a kit.

-For more information on beer, homebrewing and related topics, check out the links on the next page.
+For more information on beer, homebrewing and related topics, check out the links below.